Fast approximation of the affinity dimension for dominated affine iterated function systems: Examples

 \subsection{Methodology}

 There are two intuitively natural mechanisms by which to make the approximations given in Theorem \ref{th:main} yield an approximation to the affinity dimension.
 On the one hand since $e^{P(A_1,\ldots,A_n;s)}$ is decreasing in $s$ and since the affinity dimension is the unique $s \in [k,k+1]$ such that $1$ is the leading eigenvalue of $\mathscr{L}_s$, the affinity dimension corresponds to the smallest $s \in [k,k+1]$ such that $\det(I-\mathscr{L}_s)=0$, which is to say the smallest $s \in [k,k+1]$ such that $\sum_{m=0}^\infty a_m(s)=0$.
-It is therefore natural to attempt to approximate the affinity dimension by looking for the smallest solution $s$ to the equation $\sum_{m=0}^na_m(s)=0$ for each fixed $n$.
-In practice however this is problematic since $\mathscr{L}_s$ may in general have infinitely many positive real eigenvalues and the number of solutions to $\sum_{m=0}^na_m(s)=0$ may therefore be extremely large and the function itself highly oscillatory.
+One might therefore attempt to approximate the affinity dimension by looking for the smallest solution $s$ to the equation $\sum_{m=0}^na_m(s)=0$ for each fixed $n$.
+In practice this is impractical since $\mathscr{L}_s$ may in general have infinitely many positive real eigenvalues and the number of solutions to $\sum_{m=0}^na_m(s)=0$ may therefore be extremely large and the function itself highly oscillatory.

-In practice, therefore, we adopt the following alternative approach.
+In practice we therefore adopt the following alternative approach.
 For large $n$ the smallest positive real root $x=r_n(s)$ of $\sum_{m=0}^n a_m(s)x^m$ approximates the reciprocal of the leading eigenvalue of $\mathscr{L}_s$.
 Moreover, for large $n$ the function $s \mapsto r_n(s)^{-1}$ is convex and strictly decreasing with a unique root in $[k,k+1]$ by virtue of Theorem \ref{th:main}.
 Computing the unique root of a convex decreasing function is a far more tractable enterprise than finding the smallest root of an oscillating function, and for this reason our application of Theorem \ref{th:main} follows the approach of solving $r_n(s)=1$.
-For this problem we use the \emph{secant method}: for fixed $n$ we evaluate $r_n(s)^{-1}$ firstly at $s_1:=k+1$ and secondly at $s_2:=k$.
-Given two approximations $s_m$, $s_{m-1}$ we then define $s_{m+1}$ by extrapolating the location of the root from $s_m$, $s_{m-1}$ as if the function $r_n(s)^{-1}$ were affine:
+For this problem we use the secant method.
+Since $r_n^{-1}$ is convex and decreasing the convergence of the sequence of approximations generated by the secant method is guaranteed with super-exponential rate $O(\theta^{m^{(1+\sqrt{5})/2}})$ for some $\theta \in (0,1)$.
+In practical instances we found that the sequence $(s_m)$ consistently converged empirically to 40 decimal places by around $m\simeq 12$ independently of $n$.
+The results of this procedure applied to some examples of two- and three-dimensional affine iterated function systems are presented in this section.